-The faculty, staff, and administration at EHHS strongly supports a program that maintains a learning environment conducive to effective instruction; thus, placing students outside the classroom environment is not considered an effective discipline practice.
-The discipline process, outlined in the faculty handbook, strongly urges instructors to follow a cycle for discipline which includes warnings, discussions with the student, and phone calls to a parent or guardian.
+7. Describe how the school will support The faculty, staff, and administration at EHHS strongly supports a program efforts to reduce the overuse of discipline that maintains a learning environment conducive to effective instruction; thus, practices that remove students from the placing students outside the classroom environment is not considered an classroom, specifically addressing the effects effective discipline practice.
+The discipline process, outlined in the faculty on all subgroups of students. handbook, strongly urges instructors to follow a cycle for discipline which includes warnings, discussions with the student, and phone calls to a parent or guardian.
 Classroom management and procedure is an ongoing professional learning topic, and the instructional coach offers embedded-classroom support in helping teachers maintain supportive classroom structure.
-The job-embedded professional learning will focus on the effects of positive
+The job-embedded professional learning will focus on the effects of positive discipline approaches on subgroups.
+The focus on building relationships with students is also an ongoing practice initiated to ensure a caring atmosphere conducive to learning.
+The FY22 initiated PBIS intervention which illustrates